Chicago Fire Department: History

-The volunteer fire department was disestablished on August 2, 1858, when the city council passed the ordinance organizing the paid City of Chicago Fire Department.
+The volunteer fire department was disestablished on August 2, 1858, when the city council passed an ordinance creating the City of Chicago Fire Department as a professional force with salaried firefighters.

 Organization

 Chicago firefighters responding to a call on Michigan Ave. wearing pre-2006 turnout gear.

 Bureaus

 There are four Bureaus within the Chicago Fire Department: Bureau of Operations, Bureau of Administrative Services, Bureau of Logistics and Bureau of Fire Prevention.
 Each of the four Bureaus are commanded by a Deputy Fire Commissioner, who then reports to the 1st Deputy Fire Commissioner, who in turn reports to the Fire Commissioner.